matthxew/seriesstudio/README.md

 # Series Studio

-A single-page documentary photography pipeline tool.
+A documentary photography pipeline tool.
 Track series, subjects, shoots, deadlines, and use AI-assisted features like gap analysis, story coaching, and outreach drafts — all in the browser.

 ## Features